Puukko: Design

 The basic components of a puukko are a handle and a blade along with a sheath, which can usually be attached to a belt, but sometimes to a shirt or coat button.
 The blade is usually short, typically no longer than the handle and can often be less than 4 in.

 The flat grind makes the puukko a natural choice for slicing, cutting and whittling, and the flat spine allows the user to use a thumb or the other hand to bring more force to bear on the task at hand.
 Puukkos are most often used as carving tools for decorative and fire-making purposes, and to clean fish and game.

-Some puukko designs have a slightly upwards-or downwards-curving point, depending on the knife's purpose.
+Some puukko designs feature a slightly upward or downward curving point, depending on the knife's intended purpose.
 A hunting puukko's tip is often curved downwards, to make the skinning and gutting of an animal easier and less messy.
-Fishermen's puukkos sometimes have a small dovetail on point, to help in gutting a fish.
+Fishermen's puukkos sometimes have a small dovetail on the point to help in gutting a fish.

-Most puukkos have a slight shoulder but no ricasso (an unsharpened section nearest the handle), because the point where the blade ends and the handle begins is also the point where most power can be applied.
+Most puukkos have a slight shoulder but no ricasso (an unsharpened section nearest the handle), because the point where the blade ends and the handle begins, is also the point where most power can be applied.

-A puukko typically has no finger guard, since it is primarily considered a cutting tool, not a stabbing weapon.
+A puukko typically has no finger guard, as it is primarily used as a cutting tool.
 Where the knife and the hand are expected to get wet, such as when the puukko is intended for gutting fish or game, a form of guard is carved into the handle.

 The traditional length of the puukko blade is the same as one's palm width, usually 90-120 mm.
 Carvers, huntsmen and leatherworkers favour shorter blades; woodworkers, carpenters and constructors longer ones.
 The blade of the historical väkipuukko ("strongknife") may be up to 500 mm.
 The väkipuukko more closely resembles a seax or short sword than a true puukko, although it has inspired the leuku of the Sámi people.